statelyai/xstate/docs/src/pages/guides/ids.md

 ## State Node IDs

-State nodes can be targeted via unique identifiers, instead of by relative identifiers (since 3.2).
+State nodes can be targeted via unique identifiers, instead of by relative identifiers.
 This can simplify the creation of complex statecharts.

 To specify an ID for a state node, provide a unique string identifier as its `id` property, e.g., `id: 'greenLight'`.